na-na-hi/renget/archive/characterprovider.md

 - - -
 #
 ##### Preset and Prompts Import
 Just follow the instructions below.
-Please not, that you won't need autor's notes in this case.
+Please note, that you won't need autor's notes in this case.

 ![](https://files.catbox.moe/m0nmhn.png)
 *(Image: Visualization.)*